Scott A. Gordon: Stephen F. Austin State University

-On September 9, 2021, the SFA Faculty Senate voted no confidence in Gordon, citing initiatives with no results, breaches of shared governance, and troublesome personal behavior cited as "bullying and unreasonably impatient behavior both in public and in private."
+On September 9, 2021, the SFA Faculty Senate voted no confidence in Gordon, after faculty anger for a Board of Regents approved contract extension and pay raise.
+They also cited initiatives with no results, breaches of shared governance, and troublesome personal behavior cited as "bullying and unreasonably impatient behavior both in public and in private.".
 Every Academic Dean and Academic Department Head joined the Faculty Senate in their concerns and support of the "no confidence" vote.

 On April 10, 2022, at a meeting of the SFA Board of Regents, SFA announced that the university and President Gordon mutually agreed to end his tenure after faculty objected to his pay raise.
 The Board of Regents appointed Steve Westbrook as interim president to replace him.
 Gordon was paid $809,124.46 in severance plus up to $30,000 in moving expenses, eligible reimbursable expenses, as well as vacation days.
 Forty-five people signed confidentiality agreements constraining them from speaking about this deal including the Regents, deans, and accountants, which came to light two months later.
 The Nacogdoches Daily Sentinel reported: "Gordon gets 'approved talking points' in future job recommendations.
 Regents are not allowed to give an honest assessment."